hasansaad1/Application_Security_Lab_1/db/README.md

 ## 🔐 Key Rotation & Backup Policy
 ### 🔁 Key Rotation

-- Regularly generate new encryption keys using openssl rand -base64 32.
+- Replace encryption keys periodically to reduce the risk of data exposure.

+- Generate a new secure key using the same algorithm (e.g., AES-256-CBC).

 - Maintain key versioning, e.g., `enc_key_v1`, `enc_key_v2`.

-- Implement transitional re-encryption for existing rows (decrypt with old key, re-encrypt with new one).
+- Re-encrypt existing records: decrypt with the old key, encrypt with the new key.

+- Apply gradual transition if needed: new records use the new key, old records are re-encrypted progressively.

+- Verify that all data can be correctly decrypted after rotation.

+- Update backups to reflect data encrypted with the new key.

 ### 💾 Backup